HM-Suiji/hono-filebased-route/docs/en/quick-started.md

 import type { Context } from 'hono'

 export const GET = (c: Context) => {
 	return c.json({
 		page: 'About',
-    description: 'This is the about page'
+		description: 'This is the about page',
 	})
 }
 ```